tilburgsciencehub/website/content/topics/Research-skills/templates-dynamic-content/dynamic reports/citation-management-rmarkdown.md

 ```
 {{% /codeblock %}}

-And to ensure all items from your bibliography are displayed:
+And to make sure all items from your bibliography are displayed:

 {{% codeblock %}}
 ```plaintext